-We will introduce the Student Worship Project during an innovative, hands-on workshop Monday, June 24, from 10 a.m.-2 p.m.
-This workshop will happen right before Animate begins.
+We will introduce the Student Worship Project in an innovative, hands-on workshop during the week of Animate.

 Learn with Us from Home

-We want to learn with you as you strengthen intergenerational worship practices, and deepen and broaden the worship life of your teenagers.
+We want to learn with you as you strengthen intergenerational worship practices and deepen and broaden the worship life of your teenagers.
 We’ll do that through coaching calls and local experimentation through a year-long project primarily designed and implemented by students.

-Animate 2020 is June 29-July 3, 2020 on the campus of Samford University.
+Animate 2021 is June 21-25, 2021 on the campus of Samford University.
 Each team will wrap up their experience in a meaningful way by reflecting together on the year.